google/flutter-desktop-embedding/plugins/README.md

     For instance, for the `sample` plugin the entire string would be:
     `"Flutter\ephemeral\.plugin_symlinks\sample\windows\plugin.vcxproj"`.

-After saving your solution file, you will need to manually fix the

 Note: Plugin management for Windows will likely change substantially as the project evolves.